realityforge/braincheck/README.md

   development build.
 You can also explicitly set the configuration properties to control which parts of the application are optimized away during builds.
 See the configuration properties section below.

-* Add invariant checks to your code to verify various conditions:
+* Add invariant checks to your code to verify various conditions.

 ```java
 import static org.realityforge.braincheck.Guards.*;